Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 (replace ctrl with meta on some configurations)

 <a name="minified"></a>
-## PDF.js files are too big.
-Can you provide minified versions of CSS and JS files?
+## The PDF.js files are too big.
+Can you provide minified versions of JS files?

-Not at the moment.
-The PDF.js is not automatically tested with any of minifiers.
-We are keeping it up to the website administrators to choose which minifier they want to use.
+The only supported minifier as of now is Google Closure Compiler (see https://developers.google.com/closure/compiler).
+You can build a minified version of PDF.js using the following command:

+`CLOSURE_COMPILER="../path/to/closure/compiler.jar" node make minified`

-It is known that minifiers break PDF.js code if advanced options are used (see [#710](https://github.com/mozilla/pdf.js/issues/710) or [#2479](https://github.com/mozilla/pdf.js/issues/2479)).
-It's safe to use minifiers in whitespace/comments-removal mode.
+It is known that other minifiers might break PDF.js code if advanced options are used (see [#710](https://github.com/mozilla/pdf.js/issues/710) or [#2479](https://github.com/mozilla/pdf.js/issues/2479)).
+It's safe to use minifiers in whitespace/comments removal mode.

 <a name="gh-pages"></a>
 ## Is there a pre-built version PDF.js available?